Inserting Long Acting Reversible Contraception (LARC) Immediately After Childbirth

 Upon successful completion of this educational activity 1.6 contact hours (including 1.5 hours of pharmacology) will be awarded.

-Cardea is accredited by the Institute for Medical Quality/California Medical Association for issuing AMA PRA Category 1 Credit(s)™ for physicians.
+Cardea is accredited by the California Medical Association for issuing AMA PRA Category 1 Credit(s)™ for physicians.

 Cardea designates this enduring material for a maximum of 1.6 AMA PRA Category 1 Credit(s)™.
 Physicians should claim credit commensurate with the extent of their participation in the activity.